Amsterdam School of Communication Research / ASCoR

-ASCoR hosts three journal article awards that are awarded annually.
+ASCoR hosts four awards that are awarded annually.

 The ASCoR Denis McQuail Award is awarded to the best article advancing communication theory published in a peer-reviewed journal in the previous two years.
 An international Award committee makes the selection, and the award is given to the first author of the winning article.